eisbuk/EisBuk/README.md

 EisBuk is a booking system developed for an ice skating school.
 It's open source, so if it fits your needs you can install it and use it.

-If you want to work on the code you'll need to install the husky pre-commit hooks.
+If you want to contribute make sure you include tests for your change, and that existing tests don't break.